 Steve Jobs once said the secret to innovation is "saying no to 1,000 things."
-In other words, Jobs is as proud of what Apple does not do as he is about what Apple does choose to pursue.
-He is committed to building simple, uncluttered design.
-This philosophy allows Apple to build a continuous stream of products that wow and delight customers for their elegance and simplicity.
+In other words, Jobs was as proud of what Apple did not do as he was about what Apple did choose to pursue.
+He was committed to building simple, uncluttered design.
+This philosophy allowed Apple to build a continuous stream of products that continue to wow and delight customers with their elegance and simplicity.

 In October 2008, Apple introduced its next-generation MacBook laptop computer.
 Jobs invited Apple design guru Jonathan Ive onstage to explain the new process of building mobile computers, a process that allowed Apple to offer notebooks that were lighter and sturdier.
 Ive told the audience that Apple's new "aluminum unibody enclosure" eliminated 60 percent of the computer's major structural parts.
 Reducing the number of parts naturally made the computer thinner.
-Contrary to what you'd expect, eliminating parts also made it more rigid and robust-the computer was stronger.
+Contrary to what you'd expect, eliminating parts also made it more rigid and robust - the computer was actually stronger.
 According to Ive, "We are absolutely consumed by trying to develop a solution that is very simple, because as physical beings we understand clarity."

-Your customers demand simplicity, and simplicity requires that you eliminate anything that clutters the user experience - whether in product design, website navigation, marketing and advertising materials, or presentation slides.
-Say "no" more often than "yes."
+Customers demand simplicity, and simplicity requires that you eliminate anything that clutters the user experience - whether in product design, website navigation, marketing and advertising materials or presentation slides.